IvanaHybenova/How_I_set_up_ETL_process_and_automated_reporting_in_my_company/Article_part1.md

 ## 5. Writing own package of functions

-Before I build the warehouse I had to everytime download the tables from the Airtable and do the preprocessing, which was highly repetitive, extended the code and was uneffective.
+Before I built the warehouse I had to everytime download the tables from the Airtable and do the preprocessing, which was highly repetitive, extended the code and was uneffective.
 Solution to that was writing my own package of functions, that I just imported at the beginnig of each script.
 In my case it was mostly about preprocessing data from the Airtable but you can use it for anything.

 To start to write your own package you need to write it in a seperate .py script.
 As an example I will demonstrate three functions.